Greek Islands

 Less is more

-The beauty of Greece lies in its simplicity; you can find it at the humblest places: in a glass of table wine, under the shade of a straw hat, in the warmth of a smile.
+Greece’s beauty lies in its simplicity, often found in the most unassuming places: in a glass of table wine, in the shelter of a straw hat, in the warmth of a smile.

-It may patiently wait for you in a bare room with a low ceiling and a view to the sea.
-And when everyone is asleep, you will sneak out to the veranda overlooking the blue horizon.
-The rhythmic sound of the cicadas will guide your daydreaming; there, during a moment that seems suspended, you will be ready to let your travel begin -the one that takes you into the depths of your soul.
+Beauty might patiently await you in a modest room with a low ceiling and a view of the sea.
+When everyone else is asleep, you can quietly slip out to the veranda overlooking the blue horizon.
+The rhythmic hum of cicadas will guide your daydreams, creating a suspended moment where you’ll be poised to commence your journey—a journey that delves into the depths of your soul.

 Body of summer